 What About Aggravated Fleeing to Elude a Law Enforcement Officer in Florida?

 The scale of severity for crimes of fleeing to elude does not stop at the above.
-If you drive in such a way as to recklessly endanger lives with disregard for the safety of others, you may face aggravated fleeing to elude charges.
+If you drive in such a way as to recklessly endanger lives with wanton disregard for the safety of others, you may face aggravated fleeing to elude charges.
 If you are charged with aggravated fleeing, you could face a second-degree or even first-degree felony charge.

 Aggravated fleeing and eluding encompass any involvement of reckless driving or high-speed pursuit that puts others in danger of serious bodily injury or death.
 You do not have to inflict actual serious bodily injury or death to face aggravated fleeing charges.
 Simply reckless driving at high speed will suffice for the charge.